-Your first telescope has just arrived and now you can’t wait to try it out.
+Your first telescope or binocular has just arrived and now you can’t wait to try it out.
 Trust me, I remember this feeling very well.
 The universe is calling and it want to be discovered by you.
 There are so many exciting objects to explore.
 So, what to aim your telescope at?
-I created a list of ten celestial objects that are great for beginners who own binoculars or small telescopes.
+I created a list of ten celestial objects that are great for beginners with binoculars or small telescopes.
 The targets described represent different kinds of objects that exist in the universe.
 All objects are easy to find, and their size makes them equally suited for refractors, reflectors, catadioptric telescopes or binoculars.
 With the exception of the last listing, the Dumbbell Nebula (M27), all objects can be observed even with full moon.

 Top 10 Objects for Binoculars and Small Telescopes

 - Mizar & Alcor – Multiple Star System

 - Double Cluster, NGC 869 & NGC 884 – Close Open Clusters